sderosiaux/every-single-day-i-tldr/README.md

 - https://ifttt.com/search/services A simpler zapier.
 Links between (so many...) services.
 IFTTT: "If This Then That" "Send an SMS if the fridge door is left open too long" "Start brewing coffee when your FitBit registers you're awake" "Automatically tweet Medium stories that you recommend"
 - https://status.zapier.com/#app-status So.
 Many.
 Services.
 - https://getawesomeness.herokuapp.com/ The awesome list of awesome lists.
 Gosh.
 - https://github.com/ripienaar/free-for-dev Ok, this one is a mandatory bookmark.
-List of any free (or free tier capable) *aaS and misc tools, to quickly (or not) rely on 3rd party services.
+List of any free (or free tier capable) \*aaS and misc tools, to quickly (or not) rely on 3rd party services.
 Amazing.
 - http://blog.higher-order.com/blog/2013/11/01/free-and-yoneda/ Free monads, IO monad, Coyoneda. "type IO[F[_],A] = Free[({type λ[α] = (F[I], I => α) forSome {type I}})#λ, A]".
 YES!
 - http://blog.higher-order.com/assets/scalaio.pdf Free Monads impls are still a bit beyond me.
 It will come.
 - https://github.com/functional-streams-for-scala/fs2 Compositional, streaming I/O library for Scala (previsouly scalaz-stream)
 - https://github.com/krasserm/streamz akka streams (Source, Flow, Sink) to fs2 streams (Stream, Pipe, Sink) + fs2 streams camel integration
 - https://kwangyulseo.com/2014/05/21/scala-option-fold-vs-option-mapgetorelse/ Never noticed we could do .fold on an Option to handle both None/Some get cases.
 And fold forces the same returned type, good point.
 - https://github.com/ryanjay0/miles-deep a neural network to edit video and keep only ... porn scenes ! :-D Smarter than the recent Yahoo network that identify only nude or not, here it identify why "type" of sexual scene, and will probably do more soon (identify positions..)
 - https://github.com/n1trux/awesome-sysadmin very good list about sysadmin stuff, to bookmark.
-I've stumbled upon so many links -_-
+I've stumbled upon so many links -\_-
-- https://healthchecks.io https://pushover.net/ combining those two to get mobile notifications if some checks fails. (pushover: 5$ fee after 7d trial)
+- https://healthchecks.io https://pushover.net/ combining those two to get mobile notifications if some checks fails. (pushover: 5\$ fee after 7d trial)
 - http://blog.higher-order.com/blog/2013/11/01/free-and-yoneda/ Free Monads and Yoneda/CoYoneda.
 Trying, trying..
 - http://www.drmaciver.com/2008/03/existential-types-in-scala/ a bit deprecated, F[_] is working fine now.
 Except for this case where existential type is useful: var l : List[Class[T]] forSome{type T} = List(classOf[Int],classOf[String]) # ERROR! the subtype must be the same
 - https://www.implicitdef.com/2015/11/19/comparing-scala-http-client-libraries.html Play WS wins by its simplicity and good api. (the post focuses on how to make a http call easily)